nimisaya/workshop-planner/README.md

 ### Future features:
 - Re-order tasks in a workshop plan
+- Automatically calculate the total duration of a workshop based on the duration of its tasks
 - Count down timer to help you keep track of your workshop in action
 - Responsive design